 If your business has a subscription model, whenever a renewal is due, approach customers and offer them upgrades to their current plan.
 It’s an effective touch point to initiate up-selling dialogue.

-When you plan accordingly and use each touch point to the best of its ability, you can capitalize on up-selling opportunities and increase customer satisfaction.
+When you plan accordingly, for example by using subscription management software. and use each touch point to the best of its ability, you can capitalize on up-selling opportunities and increase customer satisfaction.

 Leverage Customer Signals